Trump Denies Iran Has Captured 17 CIA Spies

 The Report of Iran capturing CIA spies is totally false.
 Zero truth.
 Just more lies and propaganda (like their shot down drone) put out by a Religious Regime that is Badly Failing and has no idea what to do.
 Their Economy is dead, and will get much worse.
 Iran is a total mess!— Donald J. Trump (@realDonaldTrump) July 22, 2019

-According to Fars, the U.S. recruited spies at scientific conferences around the world, then made promises that included money, a job in the U.S., or medical aid.
+According to Fars, the U.S. recruited spies at scientific conferences around the world, then made promises that included money, a job in the U.S. or medical aid.
 The Iranian nationals would allegedly be tasked with collecting information for the U.S.

 The Fars report accuses the CIA of using a complicated system in which the U.S. agency would conceal communication tools and spyware in containers that look like rocks, which were planted in parks or in the mountains.
-The alleged Iranian collaborators would then recover the gear, along with false identification documents, according to the counter-espionage official.
+The alleged Iranian collaborators would then recover the gear, along with false identification documents, according to the counterespionage official.

 The alleged spies were captured when they tried to escape, the official said, according to Fars.

-"Of course, those spies intended to have emergency escape, have met counter espionage contact instead of CIA contact at the border and were captured," he is quoted as saying.
+"Of course, those spies intended to have emergency escape, have met counterespionage contact instead of CIA contact at the border and were captured," he is quoted as saying.

 The Fars news agency published several photos of people it said were "CIA officers handling spies" in Iran.
 Showing men in settings that range from restaurants to family photos, those photos also included images of LinkedIn pages and business cards that appear to belong to U.S. State Department officials.